 Opponents of the reforms also say they would help Netanyahu evade conviction in his ongoing corruption trial.

 “Netanyahu is less worried about the rule of law than the court of law, where he is on trial on charges of bribery, fraud and breach of trust.
-His zeal for judicial reform apparently began in 2016 when police began investigating him for corruption,” journalist Douglas Bloomfield wrote sarcastically in the Jerusalem Post.
+His zeal for judicial reform apparently began in 2016 when police began investigating him for corruption,” Douglas Bloomfield of the Jerusalem Post wrote sarcastically.

-An Israel Democracy Institute survey published last week found that a majority of Israelis (57%) support the Supreme Court’s authority to strike down laws passed by the Knesset “if they are found to be contrary to the principles of democracy.”
+An Israel Democracy Institute survey published earlier this year found that a majority of Israelis (57%) support the Supreme Court’s authority to strike down laws passed by the Knesset “if they are found to be contrary to the principles of democracy.”